until we launch our new division on January 1st!

 The Modern Way Of Reviewing Your Design Team’s Performance

-Added 23rd Dec 2021
+By Brucira | Added 23rd Dec 2021

 When it comes to the contribution to an organization’s success, teams like design often happen to have an indirect link to the same.
 They do not have a straightforward relationship to the company’s goals as functions like sales and service do.
 So, how do you review their performance and figure out if it is helping the organization succeed?
 You may be motivated to scrap this reviewing step altogether for your design team as it can be quite frustrating.
 But wait, before you do that, let’s look at one method that you can adopt for your team’s performance measurement.